Isalys Quiñones: National team career

 In July 2018, Quiñones made the roster for the 2018 Central American Games held in Barranquilla, Colombia.
 Coach Batista identified Quiñones as a key player in the team.
-In the game against Guatemala, she contributed 11 points for the win (112-36).
-The team won the Bronze medal.
+In the game against Guatemala, she contributed 11 points in the 112–36 win.
+The team won the bronze medal.

 In August 2018, Quiñones made the roster for the 2018 Centrobasket in Manati, Puerto Rico.
-In this tournament, Puerto Rico initially faced Bahamas, Costa Rica and Mexico in group B. Puerto Rico secured the ticket to Americup 2019, earning the Gold Medal.
+Puerto Rico faced Bahamas, Costa Rica and Mexico in group B. Puerto Rico secured the ticket to Americup 2019, earning the gold medal.

-In September 2018, Quiñones made the roster for the 2018 World Cup celebrated in Tenerife, Spain.
-Puerto Rico played against Japan, Belgium and Spain as part of Group B. After the tournament, she returned to Dartmouth College to complete her studies.
+In September 2018, Quiñones made the roster for the 2018 World Cup held in Tenerife, Spain.
+Puerto Rico played against Japan, Belgium and Spain in Group B. After the tournament, she returned to Dartmouth College to complete her studies.

-From July 26 to August 11, 2019, Quiñones participated in the 2019 Pan American games in Lima, Peru.
-She was a big factor in the success of team Puerto Rico earning the Bronze medal.
-She averaged 7.4 PPG,and 4.2 RPG in just over 22 minutes per game.
-Her best performance when it mattered most in the bronze medal game, she had 12 points, five rebounds and a steal.
-She had 11 points, four rebounds and a block against Canada and eight points, five boards, one steal and a block against team USA.
+From July 26 to August 11, 2019, Quiñones participated in the 2019 Pan American Games in Lima, Peru.
+She was a big factor in the success of team Puerto Rico earning the bronze medal.
+She averaged 7.4 points and 4.2 rebounds in just over 22 minutes per game.
+Her best performance was in the bronze medal game; she had 12 points, five rebounds and a steal.
+She had 11 points, four rebounds and a block against Canada and eight points, five boards, one steal and a block against the U.S.

-In September 2019, Quiñones took part of the 2019 Americup Tournament held in Puerto Rico.
+In September 2019, Quiñones took part of the 2019 FIBA Women's AmeriCup held in Puerto Rico.
 Puerto Rico was part of Group A which included Dominican Republic, Cuba, Canada and Mexico.
-Quiñones had key 3-pointers that contributed to the win against Cuba (80-55).
-Puerto Rico came in 4th place.
+Quiñones had key 3-pointers that contributed to the win against Cuba (80–55).
+Puerto Rico came in fourth place.

 Quiñones was the top performer at FIBA's Women's Olympic pre-qualifying tournament 2019 in Edmonton, Canada in the game between Puerto Rico and the Dominican Republic and FIBA's Olympic pre-qualifying tournament 2020 in Bourges, France in the game between Puerto Rico and France.
-She will be representing Puerto Rico at the Tokyo 2020 Olympics.
+She represented Puerto Rico at the Tokyo 2020 Olympics.